+Butternut squash donuts?
 Oh, yes we did!
-We are celebrating Halloween with a decadent treat that has no food coloring – and no one is complaining.
-Today’s treat, butternut squash donuts (well, technically butternut squash zeppoli), are light and fluffy with a nice fall flavor.
-When you take a bite, they’re a nice cheery orange color inside.
+We are celebrating fall with a decadent treat that has no food coloring – and no one is complaining.
+Today’s treat, butternut squash donuts (well, technically butternut squash zeppole), are light and fluffy with a nice autumnal flavor.
+When you take a bite, they’re a cheery pale orange color inside.
 What’s not to like?

 Butternut Squash Donuts

-Note: To prepare the butternut squash, slice the squash in half lengthwise, scoop out the seeds, and dot each open face with a small amount of butter.
-Place the halves in a large pan, filled with about an inch of water, and roast at 375 for approximately 90 minutes, or until soft.
+The first tip you’ll need is how to prepare the butternut squash.
+Slice the squash in half lengthwise, scoop out the seeds, and dot each open face with a small amount of butter.
+Place the halves in a large pan, filled with about an inch of water, and roast at 375 for approximately 60 minutes, or until soft.
 Scoop out the flesh, and mash it with a fork to use in recipes.

 Next tip: If you don’t have butternut squash on hand, substitute an equal amount of pureed pumpkin.

 Also, make sure to leave plenty of space in between the donuts while they’re frying.
 They do puff up!

 One last tip: Be careful with little hands because these donuts are HOT when they come out of the fryer.
 If your kids are going to help shake them up with the powdered sugar, make sure to transfer them to your shaking bag safely.

 And that’s it!
 One funny thing that always surprises us about these donuts is that even though they’re largely made up of ricotta cheese and squash, they come out looking bread-y like donuts.

 They’re so yummy!
 Let us know if you try them.

 Like it?
 Pin it!